Did God Foresee this: Questioning Theodicy

 Like many, I have faith in the message of the bible, all of it, extraordinary bits included.
 It answers the big questions of life, explains the condition we find ourselves in and provides an astonishing solution; while also promising incredible purpose, joy, peace, comfort and hope for those who submit to its message.

 That said, I acknowledge that some things remain difficult to understand, and at times these obscurities can rise up to confront our faith.

 To Quote Dr Barry Whitney ~ We live in a world of unprecedented atheism, humanism and despair.
 Ours is a world where belief in God certainly is not easy to maintain ~

-A Measured Response
+A Measured Response to Scepticism

 A fact of the faith-filled life throughout history has always been the likelihood of opposition.
 For all who would adopt faith in the face of contemporary wisdom and knowledge, they will eventually meet objection, ridicule or even persecution; and let’s face it, the Bible is full of things that stand well outside modern convention, data and experience; and therefore fair game in the eyes of the sceptic.

 In these situations the Christian has response options, and, just as with scripture, context should determine our reaction.
 Sometimes it is best to remain silent, especially if we lack the patience or capacity to properly understand the argument or formulate a structured well-presented response.